 Grilled pork chops coated in a savory and sweet hoisin and honey sauce and topped with a fresh plum salsa.
-These chops are a summer grilling must!Before we get down to delicious business, I have a correction to make to my last post: We have four farmers markets weekly, not two.
+These Hoisin & Honey Glazed Pork Chops are easy to prepare, packed with flavor and a summer grilling must!Before we get down to delicious business, I have a correction to make to my last post: We have four farmers markets weekly, not two.
 Oops, my bad.
 I apologize for this misinformation I fed you.

 That being said, we obviously have some pretty dang tasty farm to table restaurants here.
 And since Boy and I just marked our 9 year anniversary, we decided to hit the town and celebrate.
 In style.
 We chose one of the fanciest steakhouses in our neck of the woods to have dinner, and I was extremely excited.
 We were expecting nothing but THE best culinary experience, especially given how fresh and fabulous all the produce, dairy, meat, chicken, and seafood is here.